survivejs/react-book/manuscript/11_deploying_applications.md

 ## Splitting App and Vendors

 You will want to split app and vendors when your project consists of relatively large dependencies, compared to the project itself.
-This is beneficial when you do bug fixes or other changes to the application, as users does not need to download the vendors bundle again.
+This is beneficial when you do bug fixes or other changes to the application, as users do not need to download the vendors bundle again.
 The initial loading time of your application is not optimized compared to a single bundle, actually it is a bit slower because now you have to set up two HTTP requests to get the required assets.
 As with everything, it is about balance.

 > Generally the more HTTP requests you have to fire, the slower things will get.
 Even though request payload itself might be small, each request comes with overhead.
 The overhead adds up quickly.
 This is the reason why clever bundling approaches are required.
 The situation is likely to change as HTTP/2 gets adopted.
 The situation is quite opposite there.